python/devguide/communication.rst

 a quick overview on how to kick off Python Discourse.

 New users can get familiarise with the forum by going through Discobot tutorials.
-These tutorials can be activated by replying to a welcome message from "discourse Greetings!" received under Notifications and Messages in your user account.

 * Click on your personal account found on the top right hand corner of the page.
 * The dropdown menu will show four different icons: 🔔 (Notifications),